 For absences of any duration due to illness or injury not connected with employment, an Appointing Authority may request an employee present a physician's note justifying the employee's absence from work.
 Failure to present a physician's note or medical excuse when requested may be grounds for discipline including termination.
 Fulton County reserves the right to require that an employee present a return to work release from an employee's health care provider at the time the employee returns to work except in cases of an employee's return from intermittent FMLA leave.
 Sick leave of any duration which begins after submission of a resignation or after notification of termination may be charged against accrued vacation leave, holiday leave, or in the absence thereof, to leave without pay (LWOP).
-Sick leave shall not be taken after the last day on duty when an employee is being separated, unless the employee is in the process of These policies do not create a contract of employment.
-Employment for non-classified employees remains "at will".

-separating due to a disability.
+Sick leave shall not be taken after the last day on duty when an employee is being separated, unless the employee is in the process of separating due to a disability.